electronicgore/PTBF-soundboard/README.md

 ## Collections: NOTES
-* Unlike the rest of the soundboard, collections are *not integrated into the bot economy*.
+* Unlike the rest of the soundboard, collections are currently *not integrated into the bot economy*.
 I.e., playing a sound from a collection does **not** require channel currency.
 This is 90% lazy, 10% intentional.
 (Imagine a collection where one sound costs 10 moneys, another 30 moneys, and the viewer only has 20 moneys.
 Should the bot ignore an unfortunate roll altogether?
 Or should it restrict the roll to only affordable sounds?
 Or should there be a uniform price for the whole collection, possibly detached from the individual sound prices?
 The bot basically adopts the latter approach as of now, with a price set to zero, but a case can be made for either.)
 Create an issue on github if you ever need to integrate collections into the economy, and I'll probably be able to implement that.

 * Collections are currently invoked via `!collection`, whereas individual sounds require a `!sb sound`.
-This is not a very meaningful distinction, and exists mostly because I have historically implemented things this way.
+This is not a very meaningful distinction, and exists mostly for historical reasons.
 Replacing `!collection` with `!sb collection` should be easy; let me know via github issues if you ever need it.
 Replacing `!sb sound` with `!sound` *may* be feasible, but no guarantees there.